-Are States Comparing Well to the National Benchmark?
+Are States Comparing Well to National Benchmarks?

 The National Dam Safety Program, in cooperation with ASDSO, developed a benchmark called the Model State Dam Safety Program to assist state officials in initiating or improving their state programs.
 The model outlines the key components of an effective dam safety program and provides guidance on the development of more effective and sustainable state programs to reduce the risks created by unsafe dams.
-It contains chapters on Legislative Authorities, Permitting, Inspection, Enforcement, Emergency Action Planning and Response, Education and Training, and Public Relations.
+Topics include Legislative Authorities, Permitting, Inspection, Enforcement, Emergency Action Planning and Response, Education and Training, and Public Communications.

 The tables here present the state's response to a series of yes/no questions on the authorities for each chapter and an overall weighted percentage for the program.
 The tables also show how the state's weighted averages compare to the national averages over time.
 Higher percentages indicate greater alignment of the state program with the model and lower percentages can be indicative of needed improvement in authority.
-The areas are weighted by importance (listed in order with weightings indicated in parentheses) for the overall percentage.
+The areas are weighted by importance for the overall percentage.
 Areas of concern where additional state authorities may be needed are highlighted.